 We choose to remember her like the very first day we saw her, sitting on a curb, when we decided to adopt her.

 Calvin the wonderful Australian Cattle Dog, passed away on1/29/13.
 He was probably 16 years old, maybe older.
-He came to us in 2003 after being picked up as a stray by Hanover County, VA Animal Control.
+He came to us in 2003 after being picked up as a stray.
 He could do everything but hear.

-He loved greeting his neighbors on the lane and trails, snuffing after the occasional vole out in the woods, wading in the Little River and drinking his fill of it, sitting on his front porch and watching the sun go down, a ride to the dump, reading the peemail at the Hanover Dog Park and greeting all his friends there, hikes on any trails, a good head petting, Rehoboth Beach, two regular meals with a little cheese before bed, his girl/person Kai, and the life he had with his family.
+He loved greeting his neighbors, snuffing after the occasional vole out in the woods, wading in the Little River and drinking his fill, sitting on his front porch and watching the sun go down, a ride to the dump, reading the peemail at the dog park, hikes on any trails, a good head petting.

 Audrey was a sweet 1 year old who was calm and obedient despite never having had formal training.
 She was friendly with other dogs and she won the hearts of the people who worked where she was living -- in a shelter.

-After undergoing her spay procedure Audrey unexpectantly died from complications.
-She is mourned by her loving advocate, Ellen, who was working dilligently to find her a forever home.
+After undergoing her spay procedure Audrey unexpectedly died from complications.
+She is mourned by her loving advocate, Ellen, who was working diligently to find her a forever home.

-Rocky was a handsome, happy and well adjusted dog.
-In his interactions with humans, he is very gentle & reserved.
+Rocky was a handsome, happy and well-adjusted dog.
 He was just days away from being saved when he crossed the Rainbow Bridge.

 A volunteer with ACDRA was going to foster him.
 Then we learned the shelter had an outbreak of canine distemper, a contagious and serious viral illness with no known cure.
-Routine vaccinations protect dogs from it.
-The shelter went into lock down and attempted to keep the healthy dogs separate from those who were sick.
-Unfortunately, the distemper won that battle.
-Rocky began to show signs of distemper and was humanely euthanized on April 2, 2012.
-Many tears have been shed for Rocky and "what might have been" for his future.
-We hope at the end he knew he was loved.
+The shelter went into lock down and attempted to keep the healthy dogs separate from the sick.
+Unfortunately, Rocky began to show signs of distemper and was humanely euthanized on April 2, 2012.